Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: The lower bound of the critical exponents of normal subgroups

-The novelty of the proof in \cite{J} is to use the following fact.
-Once the above properties are verified, the proof can be carried out without any change even in the case of the Gromov hyperbolic space.
+The novelty of the proof in \cite{J} is the use of the following fact.
+Once the above properties are verified, the proof of the lemma can be carried out without any change even in the case of the Gromov hyperbolic space.